Irieo/MyWebPage/content/authors/admin/_index.md

 I believe in open science, and I try to contribute by sharing my code, data and teaching materials.

-Aside of my research, I enjoy reading about space exploration, related scientific discoveries or just good sci-fi books.
-Feel free to reach me out if you share same interests.
+Aside of my research, I enjoy astrophotography, reading about space exploration, related scientific discoveries or just good sci-fi books.